Friendship in a Cup: Brewing Connection and Sharing the Gospel In Southeast Asia

 In addition to sharing a message of hope and love, he uses each interaction to introduce the story behind the coffee itself, highlighting the farmers who grow it and the care that goes into every bean.
 It’s a way to elevate the everyday, giving credit to the people and places that make the movement possible.

-One cup at a time, Lukas is creating moments of connection and conversation that lead somewhere deeper.
+One cup at a time, Joshua is creating moments of connection and conversation that lead somewhere deeper.
 These small acts of restoration reflect a greater story where friendship paves the way for transformation, and hope is quietly brewed into every cup.

 Written by: Eli Banzon